macloo/python-adv-web-apps/python_code_examples/learn_python/README.md

 *b_if_statements.py*

 This interactive program also asks you to type your name and age.
 Depending on the values you enter, different responses will be printed.
-You should try to make each of the four different responses appear, and recognize how each pair of values is evaluated as `True` or `False` by Python.
+You should try to make each of the four different responses appear, and recognize how each expression (the "condition") is *evaluated* as `True` or `False` by Python.

+The four conditions:

+1. the value of name is 'Alice' and the age is less than 13
+2. the value of name is 'Alice' (and the age is *not* less than 13)
+3. the age is less than 13 (and the name is *not* 'Alice')
+4. any other combination (e.g. name is 'Fred' and age is 14)

 Note that the **order** of the statements matters.